leahtsdudley/testing/kq_epic_post.md

 **Don’t forget the tl:dr here**

-_I feel like this post highlights our challenges more than our wins so I don't know if that emphasizes what we learned or whether it's "complainy".
-I also have recency bias here since it's been going on for a long time and I may not fully remember how impactful (postive or negative) each section of work was._
+_I feel like this post highlights our challenges more than our wins so I don't know if that emphasizes what we learned and other teams can apply it or whether it's "complainy".
+I also have recency bias here since it's been going on for a long time and I may not fully remember how impactful (postive or negative) each section of work was and I wrote a lot of this a few months ago so it leans toward what was going on at that moment._

 _Also, this may not be the best format for this audience.
 It leans more narrative with an incremental story but maybe a more journalistic approach with conclusions up front might be better (but admittedly harder for me to write)._